Jessica Lynch: Prisoner of war

 After some time in the custody of the Iraqi army regiment that had captured her, Lynch was taken to a hospital in Nasiriyah.
 US forces were tipped off as to Lynch's whereabouts by an Iraqi, who told them she had been tortured and injured but was still alive.
 The Iraqi was described as a 32-year-old lawyer, initially described only as "Mohammed" and later identified as Mohammed Odeh al Rehaief.
 In light of Mohammed's role in Lynch's rescue, he and his family were granted asylum by the United States.

 Initial reports indicated that al Rehaief's wife was a nurse in the hospital where Lynch was being held captive, and that while visiting his wife at the hospital, al Rehaief noticed that security was heightened and inquired as to why.
 However, hospital personnel later confirmed only part of al Rehaief's story, indicating that while al Rehaief had indeed visited the hospital, his wife was not a nurse there.
 While visiting the hospital from which Lynch was eventually extracted, al Rehaief also claimed that he had observed an Iraqi colonel slapping Lynch.
 "My heart stopped", said al Rehaief, "I knew then I must help her be saved.
 I decided I must go to tell the Americans."

 Al Rehaief's story has been disputed by doctors working at the hospital, who say that Lynch was shielded and protected from Iraqi military personnel by hospital staff and was treated well throughout her stay at the hospital.
 Lynch's own story concurs with these accounts, saying that she was treated humanely, with a nurse even singing to her.

-Moreover, according to reports, on March 30, Al-Houssona reportedly attempted to have Lynch delivered to the U.S. forces, an attempt which had to be abandoned when the Americans fired on the Iraqi ambulance carrying her.
+Moreover, according to reports, on March 30, Harith Al-Houssona, a doctor in the Nasiriyah hospital, reportedly attempted to have Lynch delivered to the U.S. forces, an attempt which had to be abandoned when the Americans fired on the Iraqi ambulance carrying her.

 According to al Rehaief's version of the events leading up to Lynch's rescue, he walked six miles to a US Marine checkpoint to inform American forces that he knew where Lynch was being held.
 After talking with the Marines, al Rehaief was then sent back to the hospital to gather more information, which was used to plan Lynch's rescue.
 Allegedly, al Rehaief returned to the checkpoint with five different maps of the hospital and the details of the security layout, reaction plan, and shift changes.

 The US military reportedly learned of Lynch's location from several informants, one of whom was al Rehaief.